whage/thesis/thesis.md

 > [@debating-type-systems]

 Type inference should not to be confused with dynamic typing.
-Even though, types may not be visible in the source code in an inferred language, it might check those type statically (before execution).
+Even though types may not be visible in the source code in an inferred language, it might check those type statically (before execution).

-**TODO: pros/cons of type inference**
+The challenge of type inference is not assigning a type to untyped terms in a program, but rather to find the balance between the most general and most specific type that could have been declared in the program.
+[@type-inf-ml]

 ## Polymorphic typing - polymorphism
 **TODO: the "distinct identity function" part should go under parametric polymorphism, no?
 Maybe not!**